arunendapally/twitter-microservices-example/README.md

 ## Updating Materialized Views in the Cache

 Our new User Information service receives `GET /users/:userId` requests and returns a user information JSON object for the `userId`.
 The ideal materialized view for the service is just a simple key lookup by `userId` that returns all of the fields we need to put into JSON.
-We could use Redis for this materialized view cache, or we could just use a single new table in the RDBMS, with one column per JSON field.
-We can choose the right data store for our use case.
+We could use Redis for this materialized view cache, or we could even use a single new table in the RDBMS, with one column per JSON field.
+There are, of course, many options for storing materialized views, and we can choose the right data store for our use case.

 To update the materialized view cache, we register a [Kafka consumer](http://kafka.apache.org/documentation#theconsumer) on each changelog topic.
 The consumer receives each data change message from Kafka, and then updates the cache in some way.

-In our example, we have four database tables, so we will have four Kafka changelog topics:
+In our example, we have four database tables, so we will have four Kafka changelog topics: users, tweets, follows, and likes.
+We will also have four Kafka consumers.
-- users
-- tweets
-- follows
-- likes

 In the consumer descriptions below, we'll provide examples of storing the materialized views in Postgres and Redis.
 For Postgres, we'll have a table named `user_information` with one column per field of the materialized view.
 For Redis, we'll store each materialized view in a hash with key `user-information:$userId`.